Ring Chime vs. Ring Chime Pro (Is It Worth It?)

-In this article, you’ll hear about the pros and cons of both to help you decide which is best for you.
-After all, the one with the most bells and whistles isn’t always the one that everyone should buy.
+In this article, you’ll hear about the pros and cons to help you decide which is best for you.
+After all, the one with the most bells and whistles isn’t always the one everyone should buy.
 Read on to decide which version is best for you!

-Many features are included in this device.
+Many features are included in the Ring Chime.
 We will review those and the pros and cons.
 Cost is another aspect that is important to buyers.
 The Ring Chime has features that include:

 - Motion Detection